-- (1) Make available at least one (1) FAA certified flight instructors, registered in accordance with ODA requirements, necessary to meet the flight training demand and schedule requirements. - (2) Provide one or more properly maintained and equipped aircraft, registered with ODA, to accomplish the services offered. - (3) Ensure student pilots are in compliance with ODA registration laws.
+- (1) Provide at least one (1) or more FAA certified flight instructors, registered in accordance with ODA requirements, necessary to meet the flight training demand and schedule requirements. - (2) Provide one properly maintained and equipped aircraft, registered with ODA, to accomplish the services offered. - (3) Ensure student pilots are in compliance with ODA registration laws.